kmanu15/gdp-nowcast/README.md

 # GDP Nowcasting Model

-Real-time estimates of U.S. GDP growth using mixed-frequency data and a dynamic factor model — replicating the methodology used by the NY Fed and major macro research desks.
+Real-time estimates of U.S. GDP growth using mixed-frequency data and a dynamic factor model — replicating the methodology used by the NY Fed.

 ## Overview